codesnerd/teaching-git/README.md

 6. Pull Requests (Although we will work as collaborators instead of contributors but PR is an important concept to learn.)

 Without learning these concepts, it would be extremely hard for us to work smoothly on our FYP.

+# Little Project:

+Doing this small activity will give you a hands-on experience of the things you learned and help cement your knowledge.

+1. Fork this very repo
+2. Clone it on your local machine
+3. Edit README, add a new line and then write, "<Your_Name>: I did it!"
+4. Commit the changes to your local repo.
+5. Push the code to your remote repo (that you forked above).
+6. Send a pull request to me so I can accept your changes in this original repo.